Ekito/mapMyCost-Android/README.markdown

 - [android-async-http](http://loopj.com/android-async-http/) jar file is used to communicate with remote server.
 - actionbarsherloc-plugin-map jar file is a plugin to ActionBarSherlock.
 All jar files included in the project need to be added to the build path.
+- [android-http-image-manager](http://code.google.com/p/android-http-image-manager/) is used to handle remote images.
+The library is included with the sources.